 Every fall I think about making my own pumpkin butter, but just never took the time.
 Imagine my surprise when I found out how ridiculously easy it is to make!
 Especially if you use canned pumpkin.
 If you’ve never had pumpkin (or apple) butter before, it’s a sweet thick spread that is lavishly spiced and perfect to use you like you would a jam, on top of toast, ice cream, or my favorite….mixed with yogurt and granola.

 What’s great about pumpkin butter, is you can play with the recipe to suit your taste.
 If you want it sweeter, add more sugar, if you want to taste more or less of a certain spice, adjust accordingly.
 If you want to go all out, you could even make your own pumpkin puree.
-Pumpkin butter should be kept in an air tight container in the refrigerator, and should keep for a good five or six days, but trust me, it wont be around that long.
+Pumpkin butter should be kept in an air tight container in the refrigerator, and should keep for for two to three weeks and can be frozen for up to a year before use, but trust me, it wont be around that long.
 The USDA recommends AGAINST canning pumpkin butter.

 Summary: A lightly sweetened spiced pumpkin spread.